 First-Time Home Buyers in York Region: The Complete 2026 Guide

-First-time home buyers in York Region should understand their budget, down payment, closing costs, mortgage qualification, representation options, available support tools, and local area fit before shopping seriously.
-Programs such as the FHSA, Home Buyers’ Plan, Home Buyers’ Amount, Ontario land transfer tax refund, first-time home buyers’ GST/HST rebate, and insured mortgage options may help eligible buyers, but every program has its own rules.
+Programs and tools such as the First Home Savings Account, Home Buyers’ Plan, Home Buyers’ Amount, Ontario land transfer tax refund, first-time home buyers’ GST/HST rebate, and insured mortgage options may help eligible buyers, but every program has its own rules.

 What counts as a first-time home buyer?